aaroncav2/CSAHP/README.md

 8,	2.33333   = 2 data points
 9,	4   = 1 data point
 10,	9   = 4 data points
+Larger becaue effectively a 1 data point can be considered a minus 1 while the 4 data point can be considered a plus 2.
+If the 2 data points are all equal to one then the effective range is now 12 instead of 1 to 10.
 ***
 Note: The Alternatives (Level 4) are an optional component (and an additional spreadsheet for processing output of survey) of the model in order to include cost/aquisition decisions and management personnel into a final report.